-This course is repeated for credit to meet minimum requirements, and can be repeated for credit up to five times.
+This course is repeated for credit to meet minimum requirements, and can be repeated for credit up to five times. .

-Dissertation Minimum of 12.0 Credits CFTP 802 Couple and Family Therapy Dissertation 4.0 s repeated for credit to meet minimum requirements, stredit up to five times. and can be
+Dissertation Minimum of 12.0 Credits CFTP 802 Couple and Family Therapy Dissertation 4.0

-Additional Course (Elective) 4.0 Credits Students select an additional elective courses (Students may choose •
+This course is repeated for credit to meet minimum requirements, and can be repeated for credit up to five times. .

-Students select an additional elective courses (Students may choose to go outside of the program to meet this requirement, provided each course is at least 4.0 credits and at the doctoral level of sophistication or they may select one of the following courses.)
+Additional Course (Elective) 3.0 Credits Students select an additional elective courses choose to go outside of the program to meet t provided each course is at least 4.0 credits an level of sophistication or they may select one courses.) his requirement, d at the doctoral